 Here are some before and after shots.

 It did best at cleaning red wine stains, cleaning most of it after the first pass.
 Although the photo didn’t reveal a clean result, it also did the best at cleaning sugary stains (grape juice and tomato juice), leaving a nonsticky surface.

 Cleaning sugary stains were the biggest issue with all robot vacuums I’ve tested.
-While the robots managed to remove the stains, the surface was sticky, and there was residue build-up.
+While the robots removed the stains, the surface was sticky, and there was residue build-up.

 However, there’s a limit to the T10’s effectiveness.
 It didn’t do well when I tried it on this large stain.